tekperfect/devops-docs/docs/courses/07-Databases/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able to create, manage, import, export, and modify a variety of enterprise databases.

-1. Understand operating systems
+1. Understand basic concepts associated with database managment
-1. Undertand setup maintanance, and security
+1. Undertand setup maintanance, and security best practices as they relate to databases
-1. Create basic scripts
+1. Create basic queries and scripts associated with database maintenance

 # 📚 Lessons